leolobski/leolobski.github.io/index.md

 <b>Academic stuff</b>
 </h1>
 <p>
+Currently, I'm a PhD student in the <a href="http://pplv.cs.ucl.ac.uk/welcome/">Programming Principles, Logic and Verification</a> research group at the <a href="https://www.ucl.ac.uk/">University College London</a>.
+<br><br>
-I have a master's degree in <a href="https://msclogic.illc.uva.nl/">logic</a> from the <a href="http://www.illc.uva.nl/">Institute of Logic, Language and Computation</a> in Amsterdam, where I did the Logic and Mathematics track.
+I have a master's degree in <a href="https://msclogic.illc.uva.nl/">logic</a> from the <a href="http://www.illc.uva.nl/">Institute for Logic, Language and Computation</a> in Amsterdam, where I did the Logic and Mathematics track.
 My MSc thesis can be found at the ILLC website:
 <br>
 <a href="https://eprints.illc.uva.nl/1762/1/MoL-2020-09.text.pdf">Quantum quirks, classical contexts: Towards a Bohrification of effect algebras</a>;
 <br>